The Orange-bellied Parrot (OBP;

 Southwest National Park.
 Photo DPIPWE

-Historically, the breeding range of the Orange-bellied Parrot within Tasmania extended along the western and southern coast and east toward the Southport region.
+Historically, the breeding range of the OBP within Tasmania extended along the western and southern coast and east toward the Southport region.
 The current breeding range has contracted to the south-west of Tasmania, with recent breeding records restricted to within 20 km of Melaleuca, Bathurst Harbour.

 The entire population moves to coastal habitats on the mainland during the non-breeding period (April–September).
-Historically, the OBP winter range on the mainland extended from Adelaide, and possibly Yorke Peninsula, south-east through the Coorong, Robe, Beachport and Port MacDonnell in South Australia, east through south-western coastal Victoria, Port Phillip Bay to South Gippsland, and north to near Sydney.
+Historically, the OBP winter range on the mainland extended from Adelaide, and possibly Yorke Peninsula, south-east through to the Coorong, Robe, Beachport and Port MacDonnell in South Australia and also east through south-western coastal Victoria, Port Phillip Bay to South Gippsland, and north to near Sydney.

-The range and abundance of the OBP has declined steadily since the 1920s and is now rarely recorded from west of the Murray River in South Australia or east of Port Phillp Bay, Victoria.
+The range and abundance of the OBP has declined steadily since the 1920s and is now rarely recorded from west of the Murray River in South Australia or east of Port Phillp Bay in Victoria.

 Melaleuca Inlet - Mt Rugby.
 Photo: DPIPWE

-Melaleuca is located within the Southwest National Park in the Tasmanian Wilderness World Heritage Area.
-The region is serviced by an airstrip which brings thousands of day-tripper tourists and bushwalkers undertaking the South Coast–Port Davey walking track during the summer months.
-From late September to early May, the buttongrass and sedgeland plains of Melaleuca provide feeding habitat for the OBP and the tall wet eucalypt forests (dominated by Eucalyptus nitida) provide critical OBP nesting habitat (Holdsworth 2006).
+Melaleuca is located within the Southwest National Park in the Tasmanian Wilderness World Heritage Area (TWWHA).
+The region is serviced by an airstrip which brings thousands of day-tripper tourists and bushwalkers undertaking the South Coast Track during the summer months.
+From late September to April, the buttongrass and sedgeland plains of Melaleuca provide feeding habitat for the OBP and the tall wet eucalypt forests (dominated by Eucalyptus nitida) provide critical OBP nesting habitat (Holdsworth 2006).
 Detailed descriptions of the vegetation communities of the region are described in Brown et al. 1993; Taylor et al. 1993; Parks and Wildlife Service 1999; Reid et al. 1999.

 Orange-bellied Parrot feeding.
 Photo: Col Rowe